matrix-io/matrix-creator-malos/README.md

 ```

 ### Connecting to MALOS
-##### ZeroMQ ports
+##### 0MQ ports
-MALOS uses ZeroMQ to transfer information to and from the client interfacing with it.
+MALOS uses 0MQ to transfer information to and from the client interfacing with it.
 Below are a list of available ports MALOS allows you to interface with.
 ```
 Registered driver IMU with port 20013.
 Registered driver Humidity with port 20017.